xma711/notebook/iot/wsn/differences_WSN_MANET_WMN/README.md

 see below for more detailed comparisons.

-differences among WSN, MANET and wireless sensor networks
+Differences among WSN, MANET and wireless sensor networks
 ----------------------------------------------------------

-interestingly, the differences are not on the literal meaning of the names.
+Interestingly, the differences are not on the literal meaning of the names.
-otherwise wireless mesh networks must be the superset of WSN and MANET because all them use mesh routing. and MANET must be a superset of WSN because MANET can deal with both mobile and fixed nodes.
+Otherwise wireless mesh networks must be the superset of WSN and MANET because all them use mesh routing.
+And MANET must be a superset of WSN because MANET can deal with both mobile and fixed nodes.

-i think the differences lie on the real-world applications of the networks and the names are not detailed enough.
+I think the differences lie on the real-world applications of the networks and the names are not detailed enough.

-i think to make things less confusing, wireless sensor network should be called: wireless mesh sensor (power-constrained) fixed network;
+I think to make things less confusing, wireless sensor network should be called: wireless mesh sensor (power-constrained) fixed network;
 MANET should be called: mobile ad hoc wireless mesh network;
 wireless mesh network: wireless mesh more-powerful not-power-constrained network; (can be mobile or not mobile or hybrid)